 The Advisors are paid a fee based on a percentage of the Fund's Managed Assets.
+The participation of the Advisors' investment professionals in the valuation process could therefore result in a conflict of interest.
 The Advisors may have a conflict of interest in deciding whether to cause the Fund to incur leverage or to invest in more speculative investments or financial instruments, thereby potentially increasing the assets or the yield of the Fund and, accordingly, the Management Fees or Incentive Fees received by the Advisors.
-Certain other Ares-advised funds pay the Advisors or their affiliates performance-based compensation, which could create an incentive for the Advisors or affiliate to favor such investment fund or account over the Fund.
+Certain other Aresadvised funds pay the Advisors or their affiliates performance-based compensation, which could create an incentive for the Advisors or affiliate to favor such investment fund or account over the Fund.